json-schema-org/json-schema-spec/jsonschema-core.md

 ### Keyword Interactions

+Unless otherwise specified, keywords act independently.

-Keywords MAY modify their behavior based on the presence, absence, or value of another keyword in the same [schema object](#schema-document).
+Keywords MAY modify their behavior based on the presence, absence, or value of another keyword in the same schema object.
 Such keywords MUST NOT result in a circular dependency.

-Unless otherwise specified, keywords act independently.

-Supplementary specifications are encouraged to specify any interactive behavior as part of the keyword whose behavior is modified.
+Supplementary specifications are encouraged to specify any dependencies as part of the dependent keyword (i.e. the keyword whose behavior is modified).

-#### Annotations as an Interaction Mechanism
+Within this document, keyword dependencies are expressed using one of the following mechanics:

+- Static dependencies, in which the dependency relies on the presence or contents of another keyword.
+- Dynamic dependencies, in which the dependency relies on the evaluation of another keyword against an instance.
+This dependency may be on either the annotations produced by the keyword or the validation result of its subschema(s).

-This document uses annotations as a mechanism to describe the interactions between keywords, however this is for illustrative purposes and not prescriptive.
-Implementations MAY use whatever mechanisms makes sense given their architecture and language needs in order to achieve the specified behaviors.
-Implementations are not required to collect annotations in order to manage keyword interaction.
+These mechanics are used merely to describe dependencies; they are for illustrative purposes and not prescriptive.
+Implementations MAY use whatever mechanisms makes sense given the needs of their architecture and language in order to achieve the specified behaviors.

-Supplementary specifications are also encouraged to use annotations to describe any interactions of the keywords they define.

 ### Default Behaviors {#default-behaviors}